 Conclusion

-The Solana rent recovery space has matured significantly, with multiple tools now available to help users reclaim locked SOL.
-All the tools we tested are functional, but they differ in fees, architecture, and track record.
+The Solana rent recovery space has matured significantly, with seven major tools now available to help users reclaim locked SOL.
+All the tools we tested are functional, but they differ substantially in fees — from SolRecover’s 1.9% to the 20% charged by SolRefunds and RentSolana.

 Whichever tool you choose, recovering locked SOL from empty accounts is straightforward and worth doing.
 Consider your priorities — fees, track record, and security architecture — and verify current rates directly on each tool’s site before proceeding.